Skip to main content

 Explore Voltaren’s products for pain relief

-Voltaren Emulgel for effective pain relief
+Voltaren Pain Relief Gel for targeted pain relief

-Find out how Voltaren Emulgel brings you targeted local relief for muscle pain and reduces inflammation - to help get you moving sooner!*
+Voltaren Pain Relief Gel provides targeted local relief for muscle pain and mild osteoarthritis of the knees and fingers - to help get you moving sooner!*

 *Compared with placebo